-Status marker Description A yellow triangle indicates that the activity cannot be run.
-The reason is that the necessary configurations for the activity have not been set or that other pre- requisites have not been met.
-1 No status marker means that the activity is ready to be performed and that it has not yet been performed.
-A red circle with a dial (a clock face) indicates that the activity is currently being performed.
+Status marker Description 1 A yellow triangle indicates that the activity cannot be run.
+The reason is that the necessary configurations for the activity have not been set or that other prerequisites have not been met.
+141 No status marker means that the activity is ready to be performed and that it has not yet been performed. · c A red circle with a dial (a clock face) indicates that the activity is currently being performed.

-1 A green disc indicates that the activity has been performed.
+Part of the second A green disc indicates that the activity has been performed.